Pick The Right Countries

 One of my biggest traveling takeaways is how much money you save when you travel with some friends.
 You guys can split taxi rides, share an AirBnB, get group discounts and a few other perks (like buying tacos in bulk and getting a discount).
 I've taken solo trips and taken trips with friends and my vacations when I'm with someone are not nearly as pricey as when I'm traveling alone.

-The only issue is finding people who are willing to join your adventures — I had a hard time finding friends who wanted to go to China with (even though it's amazing) which is why I traveled there with a program who set me up with a group of travel buddies.
-I spent the whole semester traveling all over China with a group of friends which not only made it more fun, but it made it a lot more affordable.
+The only issue is finding people who are willing to join your adventures — I had a hard time finding friends who wanted to really explore a part of the world for several months (most were just okay with a 1-2 week trip) which is why I went to Asia (and Europe!) with a volunteer program who set me up with a group of travel buddies.
+I spent the whole semester traveling all over Asia and Europe with a group of friends which not only made it more fun, but it made it a lot more affordable.
 Looking into a similar program (like a semester abroad or volunteer abroad program can also help keep your costs down).

-I did my research and found this organization who included my flight to China, covered my housing, took care of my (expensive) Chinese visa, plus set me up with other college-aged students to live, travel and volunteer with for an entire semester.
+I did my research and found this organization who included my flight to my volunteer country, covered my housing, took care of my (expensive) visa, plus set me up with other college-aged students to live, travel and volunteer with for an entire semester.
 I was sold; here's how I found ways to afford that semester abroad.

 + Easy Ways To Save